cwchentw/lightweight-cms/themes/default/README.md

 This is *default* theme for Lightweight CMS.
 In addition, it serves as a template to create other themes.

+## Note

+This theme doesn't support multilingual sites.
+If you demand one, check our [multilingual theme](/themes/multilingual/) instead.

 ## System Requirements

 * Production environment